Top 5 Best Vlogging Cameras Under $300

 They seem to be extremely good for their price: most of them can record 4k video and they resist incredibly tough environments, so it almost seems like a steal.

-The GoPro HERO5 Session achieves all this.
+The GoPro HERO5 Black achieves all this.
 It is an extremely small camera that can record 4k and can resist up to 33ft of water.
-It is a camera made for hitting rec and start doing your thing without having to think about manual settings and still record incredibly high quality video.
+It is a camera made for hitting rec and start doing your thing without having to think about manual settings and still record incredibly high-quality video.
 And it can also achieve stunning slow-motion thanks to its 1080p120 mode.

 But a lot of vloggers don’t know that these cameras are made for very specific needs, and “for vlogging” is not specific enough.